AaarchiGandhi/Cinephile/README.md

 ## Project Overview

-Cinephile: A Personal Movie Database
+MovieHub: A Personal Movie Database

-Cinephile is a single-page application (SPA) that allows users to search for and browse movies from the TMDB API.
+MovieHub is a single-page application (SPA) that allows users to search for and browse movies from the TMDB API.
 Users can also create an account and add their favorite movies to a watchlist.
 The application features a login module, a trending movies module, a search module, a logout module, and an add to favorites module.

 Currently, the application fetches and displays the following data for each trending movie: